-A Will is the only safe way of making your wishes known for when you die and of ensuring that your estate goes to those you want it to.
-It allows you to set out exactly what you want to happen and how you wish your estate to be dealt with after your death, removing any ambiguity that could cause problems for your loved ones or see your estate go to people you wouldn’t wish to inherit.
+A Will is the only safe way of making your wishes known for when you die and of ensuring that what is important to you is dealt with how you choose.
+It allows you to set out exactly what you want to happen and how you wish anything that you own to be dealt with after your death, removing any ambiguity that could cause problems for your loved ones or see your estate go to people you wouldn’t wish to inherit.
 In obtaining specialist legal advice it also avoids potential conflicts between family member and increased tax bills.

-If you don't have a Will you are said to die 'intestate'.
-This means that the law will decide how your estate is distributed.
+If you don't have a Will you are said to die 'intestate' meaning that the law will decide how your estate is distributed.
 This can often result in disagreement between those who are left behind and the potential for serious damage to important family relationships.

-At Bakerlaw, our lawyers will discuss the options available to you and ensure your Will not only reflects your wishes but effectively protects your assets.
+At Bakerlaw, our lawyers will discuss the options available to you and ensure your Will not only reflects your wishes but effectively protects your assets and your wishes.

-Our Will solicitors in London and Farnham can assist with matters including:
+Our Will solicitors in Farnham can assist with matters including:

 - Making a Will